Safety Learning System

 Further information is available on the Security incidents in Safety Learning System page.

-Consumer feedback is recorded in SLS to drive improvement in the quality of health care services provided and enable the identification of trends and risk.
+Consumer feedback (including complaints, compliments, suggestions and advice) are recorded and managed in SLS to drive improvement in the quality of health care services provided and enable the identification of trends and risk.
 It also enables health services to ensure that they are responding in a timely manner to the concerns of the consumers.

 The Notifications module provides a mechanism for nominated SA Health managers to record details about notifiable incidents.
 These include deaths (under requirements of the Coroners Act 2003), potential medical malpractice and alleged sexual assault or misconduct incidents.